 She is married to Mike Gerik, who is the executive vice president of the Texas Farm Bureau Insurance Companies.
 They have two married sons and two grandchildren.

 Gipe is married to the former Merle Parnell, his high school sweetheart.
-They are long time members of Columbus Avenue Baptist Church, serving many years as Sunday School directors for their peer group.
-They have served in various other church leadership capacities, including his role as Finance Committee chairman.
-They reside in the Waco area; have two married children–a daughter and son; and four grandchildren.
+They are members of First Woodway Baptist Church and have served in multiple church leadership roles while living in the Waco area.
+Gipe has also served in leadership capacities with various local civic organizations.
+They have two married children, a daughter and son, and five grandchildren.

-Gene Hall was appointed director of the Texas Farm Bureau Public Relations division on Dec.
+Gene Hall was appointed director of Texas Farm Bureau’s Communications division on Dec.
 1, 1990.
-He is directly responsible for Farm Bureau’s communications effort and for working on a daily basis Read more
+He is directly responsible for Farm Bureau’s communications effort and for working on a daily basis Read More

 with the news media.
-Hall’s responsibilities also include Texas Farm Bureau publications, Internet communications, video services, the Texas Farm Bureau Radio Network, the newsletter service and graphics services, as well as media relations.
+Hall’s responsibilities also include Texas Farm Bureau publications, digital communications, video services, the Texas Farm Bureau Radio Network, the print shop, the newsletter service and graphics services, as well as media relations.

-Prior to his appointment as Public Relations director, Hall was director of Radio/Television from 1980 to 1990.
-Under his leadership, the Public Relations division has received several national awards.
+Prior to his appointment as Communications director, Hall was director of Radio/Television from 1980 to 1990.
+Under his leadership, the Communications division has received several national awards.
 He joined the TFB staff in 1978 as assistant director of Radio/Television.